The Composure Economy: Why Outrage Became the Internet’s Most Valuable Currency (Attention Economy Explained)

 The Composure Economy

-A term coined by Bruce Coffman describing an online system where outrage and emotional reaction generate more visibility, engagement, and profit than calm thinking or measured discussion.
+This is what I call the Composure Economy.
+A term coined by Bruce Coffman describing a system where outrage and emotional reaction generate more visibility, engagement, and profit than calm thinking and discussion.

 Logically, we know the system is manipulating us.
 Yet we keep watching, clicking, and sharing.
 Hey, this looks outrageous.
 I better share it!
 Now!